Rock / Paper / Scissors

 *more information about each artist instructor below

-The culminating project will be a short movie of your chosen figurine/narrator literally jumping out of your book to tell a story through voice, image, and fun filming techniques.
+By utilizing linocut stamps, characters, and typography, students will leave the course with a short movie that tells a story through voice, image, and filmic techniques.
 Come ready to learn, explore, and be amazed!

 NDCU – Scholarship for rock / paper / scissors